 Yeast infections

-It’s a prevalent fungus and the one that causes yeast infections in women.
-They tend to appear in the mouth or oesophagus, making it difficult to swallow.
+Another common fungal infection in the later stages is thrush, a mouth infection caused by Candida, a type of yeast.
+Thrush is a prevalent fungus that causes yeast infections in women.
+The fungus tends to appear in the mouth or oesophagus, making it difficult to swallow.

 Confusion or difficulty concentrating.